diantyapitaloka/College-Piechart/README.md

 - Avoiding 3D Distortions: While 3D pie charts might look modern, they often distort the actual proportions of the data by making the slices in the "front" appear larger than they are.
 Stick to 2D designs to maintain mathematical accuracy and ensure the viewer perceives the true relationship between the parts.
 - The "Other" Category Strategy: If you have many small categories that would clutter the chart, group them into a single "Other" slice to maintain a clean visual.
 This keeps the focus on the primary faculties or departments while still accounting for 100% of the student population.
 - Logical Ordering of Data: Aside from the largest slice, the remaining categories should generally be ordered by size from largest to smallest.
 This hierarchical structure makes it much easier for a stakeholder to compare the relative importance of different groups at a glance.
+- Contextualizing with Titles: Every pie chart should be accompanied by a descriptive title that explains exactly what the "whole" represents, such as "Total Student Enrollment by Faculty 2026."
+Clear titling prevents ambiguity and ensures the proportion shown is grounded in a specific context.

 ## 🌌⭐☂️ Code ☂️⭐🌌